learning-zone/angular-basics/README.md

 **2. Child to Parent**: Sharing Data via `ViewChild()`

 `ViewChild` allows a one component to be injected into another, giving the parent access to its attributes and functions.

-**parent.component.ts**
+**parent.component.ts:**

 ```typescript
 import { Component, ViewChild, AfterViewInit } from '@angular/core';
 import { ChildComponent } from "../child/child.component";